 30 Check the battery electrolyte level To ensure that the battery functions properly, the electrolyte level should be checked regularly.
 A suitable time to do this is when the fuel tank is being filled.
-The electrolyte level should be 5-10 mm (3/16-3/8") over the top of the cell plates.
-If the level is too low, top up with distilled water.
+The electrolyte level should be up to the slit tubes.
+If the level is too low top up with distilled water.
 Never add too much distilled water since this can cause the acid to splash over and possibly damage the engine compartment.
 Never check the electrolyte level by lighting a match.
 The gases formed in the cells are highly explosive.

 31 Check the state of charge of the battery The state of charge of the battery should be checked after every 10 000 km (6000 miles).
 The check is made with the left of an hydrometer which shows the specific gravity of the battery acid (this varies with the state of charge of the battery).
 See page 58.
-At the same time, check also the lead terminals and terminal studs to make sure that they are tight, smeared with grease or vaseline and that the battery is firmly fixed.
-If necessary, wipe the lead terminals and terminal studs clean with a cloth or brush then with a wire brush and re-grease them.
+At the same time, check also the lead terminals and terminal studs to make sure that they are tight, smeared with rustproofing and that the battery is firmly fixed.
+If necessary, wipe the lead terminals and terminal studs clean with a cloth or brush them with a wire brush and re-grease them.